 In the National Curriculum, Key Stage 1 (Year 1 and Year 2) and the Key Stage 2 (Year 3 and Year 4 – lower KS2; Year 5 and Year 6 – upper KS2) are divided into subject areas.
 The Curriculum Leads have shared the aims, purpose of study and objectives for each subject, on their subject curriculum page.

-Curriculum Leads have developed subject annual overviews, mapping out the learning objectives – what is taught and when.
-Knowledge Organisers (see Knowledge Organiser Guidance), designed by the Curriculum Leads, are used to teach the pupils new knowledge, vocabulary, share links to prior learning and the current learning journey.
+Knowledge Organisers are designed by the Curriculum Leads.
+These are used to teach pupils new knowledge, vocabulary, share links to prior learning and the current learning journey.
 These are also used by teachers to pre-teach for some children, needing additional support in lessons, as well as assessment tools.
-The Curriculum Leads have developed and improved this overtime and they are progressive across the year groups.
+The Curriculum Leads have developed and improved these overtime and they are progressive across the year groups.

 We provide a “broad and balanced” curriculum, and pupil’s make use of the large field and sports resources, forest school area and other outdoor spaces.
-We also have a “Nurture Room”, Pastoral Support “Pod”, kitchen, library, IT room and large school hall.
-Curriculum Leads have also been building up subject specific resources linked to learning.

 Curriculum Leads have developed their own guidelines for Reading, Writing and Maths, which details the implementation stage, to support teachers in the processes and systems they should follow.
 They also have their own Curriculum pages which detail more about each subject’s delivery stage.